Diana Ross: Early life

-Diana Ernestine Earle Ross was born on March 26, 1944, in Detroit, Michigan.
+Diane Ernestine Earle Ross was born on March 26, 1944, in Detroit, Michigan.
 She was the second of six children born to Ernestine (née Moten; January 27, 1916 – October 9, 1984) and Fred Ross Sr. (July 4, 1920 – November 21, 2007).
 Her mother named her Diane, but the birth certificate was mistakenly filled out with the name Diana.
-Her family and Detroit friends called her Diane all her life.
+Her family and Detroit friends have continued to call her Diane.
+At the time she was born the family lived in Black Bottom.
 Ross grew up with two sisters (Barbara and Rita) and three brothers: Arthur; Fred Jr.; and Wilbert, also known as Chico.
 Ross was raised Baptist.

-Ross and her family originally resided at 635 Belmont St., in the North End section of Detroit, near Highland Park, Michigan, where her neighbor was Smokey Robinson.
+Ross and her family resided at 635 Belmont St., in the North End section of Detroit, near Highland Park, Michigan, where her neighbor was Smokey Robinson.
 When Ross was seven, her mother contracted tuberculosis, causing her to become seriously ill.
 Ross's parents sent their children to live with Ernestine's parents, the Reverend (pastor of Bessemer Baptist Church) and Mrs. William Moten in Bessemer, Alabama.
 After her mother recovered, she and her siblings returned to Detroit.

 On her 14th birthday, in 1958, her family relocated to the working-class Brewster-Douglass Housing Projects, settling at St. Antoine Street.
 Ross attended Cass Technical High School, a four-year college and preparatory magnet school, in downtown Detroit, and, aspiring to become a fashion designer, she took classes in clothing design, millinery, pattern making, and tailoring.
 In the evenings and on weekends she also took modeling and cosmetology classes and participated in several of the school's extracurricular activities, including its swim team.
 (Note: Ross has written that Robinson loaned her the funds required to attend these) In 1960, Hudson's downtown Detroit store hired Ross as its first African-American bus girl.
 For extra income, she also provided hairdressing services to her neighbors.
 Ross graduated from Cass Tech in January 1962.